7 Signs of a Healthy Relationship

 You can set boundaries with each other about what you’re both comfortable with, and those boundaries are respected.

-If you’d like to learn more about healthy relationships, read this list of 50 characteristics of healthy relationships.
+If you’d like to learn more about healthy relationships, read these relationship advice blog posts.

 The Family Centre offers resources for building skills for healthier relationships: